-Effects of Seismic Noise on Areas of Significance for Marine Mammals and Sea Turtles

-Section 5.1.1.1 describes potential effects of seismic noise on marine mammals and notes that although mysticetes (e.g., fin and blue whales) are assumed to be sensitive to sound frequencies similar to those emitted by seismic surveys, odontocetes (e.g., Northern bottlenose whales and Sowerby's beaked whales) appear to be more sensitive, particularly within a 1 km radius of the array.
+Effects of Seismic Noise on Areas of Significance for Marine Mammals and Sea Turtles whales and Sowerby's beaked whales) appear to be more sensitive, particularly within a 1 km radius of the array.
 The Gully MPA, Shortland Canyon, and Haldimand Canyon are designated as Critical Habitat under SARA for the endangered Northern bottlenose whale.
 The Sowerby's beaked whale (special concern, SARA) has also been observed in the Gully MPA.